TuckFoby/2bdungeon/README.md

 1. clone/download the repo
 2. install dependencies using npm install
+3. setup mongodb backend; must be setup to receive connections from your server IP via mongoose
-3. setup your environment variables in .env
+4. setup your environment variables in .env; place and fill these fields in .env
+   a.
+SESSION_SECRET=[your unique secret word/phrase]
+   b.
+DATABASE_URI=[uri to your mongodb, usable by applications]
+   c.
+NODE_ENV=production
+   d.
+PORT=[your opened port]
+   e.
+BANNED_WORDS=[optional list of banned words for chat, listed like: bad1, bad2, bad3; otherwise, leave empty]
-4. run the server use node
+6. run the server